Jump to content Page index

 Tadej Pogačar

-The wonder boy who stunned the cycling world as a three-time winner of the prestigious Tour de France and a Tokyo Olympic bronze medalist.
+The wonder boy who stunned the cycling world as a four-time winner of the prestigious Tour de France and a Tokyo Olympic bronze medalist.

 Primož Roglič